Why Call Tracking Metrics Matter to Your Marketing Efforts

 Your call volume can also be categorized into various marketing campaign metrics reports.
 For example, you can segment PPC campaigns from email or offline campaigns.
 This gives your business the ability to drill down to get very accurate and insightful data on a specific marketing campaign’s effectiveness and overall ROI.

-- First-time Callers – Since call tracking keeps track of all incoming calls, you’re able to see which callers are reaching out to you for the first time.
+Since call tracking keeps track of all incoming calls, you’re able to track first-time callers who are reaching out to you.
 This is an extremely important metric you’ll want to pay attention to to better qualify leads and nurture your callers down the funnel to eventually convert them into loyal customers.
 This KPI also shows you which marketing strategies are bringing in new calls to your business.